 MPEG’s VVC is the next iteration along from HEVC (H.265).
 Whilst there are other codecs being finalised such as EVC and LCEVC, this talk looks at how VVC builds on HEVC, but also lends its hand to screen content and VR becoming a more versatile codec than HEVC, meeting the world’s changing needs.
 For an overview of these emerging codecs, this interview covers them all.

 VVC is a joint project between ITU-T and MPEG (AKA ISO/IEC).
 Its aim is to create a 50% encoding efficiency in bitrate for the same quality picture, with the emphasis on higher resolutions, HDR and 10-bit video.
 At the same time, acknowledging that optimising codecs on natural video is no longer the core requirement for a lot of people.
 Its versatility comes from being able to encode screen content, independent sub-picture encoding, scalable encoding among others.

 Gary Sullivan from Microsoft Technology & Research talks us through what all this means.
 He starts by outlining the case for a new codec, particularly the reach for another 50% bitrate saving which may come at further computational cost.
-Gary points out that video use continues to increase anything that can be done to significantly reduce bitrates, will either drive down costs or allow people to use video in better ways.
+Gary points out that, as video use continues to increase, anything that can be done to significantly reduce bitrates will either drive down costs or allow people to use video in better ways.